Praetego’s first Amadorin, PimoxIV, is an intravenous (IV) infusion drug candidate to mitigate COVID-19 kidney risk.

-This non-enzymatic process forms byproducts called Advanced Glycation End-products, or AGEs.
-AGE formation and accumulation leads to damage of the small blood vessels that supply vital nutrients to the eyes and the kidneys, as well as the nerves that enervate the extremities.
+Glucose fuels a non-enzymatic process that damages proteins and leads to harmful byproducts called Advanced Glycation end-products, or AGEs.
+AGE accumulation can damage small blood vessels in the eyes, kidneys, and that support the nerves in our extremities.
 This mechanism of damage is present across the spectrum of serious diabetic complications as well as cardiovascular disease and neurodegeneration.

 The Amadorins, developed through a proprietary assay, inhibit AGE formation at its earliest stages.
-By interrupting the cascade at the first step of oxidative breakdown, Amadorins offer the greatest promise of protection against serious diabetic complications.
+By interrupting the cascade at the first step of oxidative breakdown, Amadorins offer the greatest promise of protection by limiting disease progression.
 As we optimized our candidates for future clinical utility, we improved potency, safety, and pharmacological properties.

 For the millions of people living with diabetes, the Amadorins were developed to halt disease progression, rather than manage symptoms.

 Under IND# 143,097, PIMOXIV (pyridoxamine dihydrochloride) is an intravenous formulation to protect patients from acute kidney injury (AKI) following cardiac surgery.
 Praetego is encouraged by FDA communications in support of a program revision to COVID-19 AKI.